Flint Fireforge

 Flint Fireforge is a fictional dwarf character appearing in the Dragonlance series of books.
 The dwarf Flint Fireforge is one of the six Heroes of the Lance.
 He is the second of thirteen children.
 He was born and lived in (for a time) the village of Hillhome.
 His ancient ancestor was Reghar Fireforge, a renowned dwarf.
 His parents' names are not known, but they are referred to as Mama and Father by Flint.

 Publication history

 Flint dies in the third book of the Chronicles series.
 Paladine, in the guise of Fizban, takes him to Reorx's forge, where he waits for Tasslehoff's passing.

-The novel Flint the King was the first collaborative work between Mary Kirchoff and Doug Niles, in which Flint uncovers a murder mystery in his hometown of Hillhome.
+The novel Flint the King was the first collaborative work between Mary Kirchoff and Doug Niles, in which Flint investigates a murder mystery in his hometown of Hillhome.
 Kirchoff imagined Flint's voice as a combination of Wilford Brimley and Yosemite Sam, and referred to Tasslehoff Burrfoot and Flint as "the Abbott and Costello of Dragonlance".

 The novel Kindred Spirits details the meeting between Flint and Tanis Half-Elven.
 According to author Mark Anthony, "Flint believes that there is something more to be had in life, though he follows many different paths in his search for that elusive something."